CEED/libCEED/doc/sphinx/source/libCEEDdev.md

 ## Backend Inheritance

-There are three mechanisms by which a Ceed backend can inherit implementation from another Ceed backend.
+A Ceed backend is not required to implement all libCeed objects or {ref}`CeedOperator` methods.
-These options are set in the backend initialization routine.
+There are three mechanisms by which a Ceed backend can inherit implementations from another Ceed backend.

 1. Delegation - Developers may use {c:func}`CeedSetDelegate` to set a general delegate {ref}`Ceed` object.
    This delegate {ref}`Ceed` will provide the implementation of any libCeed objects that parent backend does not implement.